Get E-Book

 }

-console.log(new User('42').id);The public id: string parameter is also a field declaration and an assignment.
-JavaScript needs emitted code to store id on the instance.
+public id: string is more than an annotation.
+It also declares and assigns an instance property.
+JavaScript needs emitted code for that assignment.
 Strip-only mode has no emitted assignment to keep, so Node reports unsupported syntax.

---experimental-transform-types asks Node to cross part of that line.
+--experimental-transform-types asks Node to handle some of that transform-required syntax -

-Decorators sit outside this path in a different way.
-They depend on JavaScript language support and TypeScript transform behavior.
-If a TypeScript file uses decorator syntax under a Node version where the JavaScript parser rejects that syntax, the failure may appear as a parser error rather than ERR_UNSUPPORTED_TYPESCRIPT_SYNTAX.
-The practical answer is the same: that file needs a transform toolchain.
+Decorators sit outside this direct path in another way.
+They depend on JavaScript parser support and TypeScript transform behavior.
+If a TypeScript file uses decorator syntax under a Node version where the JavaScript parser rejects it, the error may be a parser error rather than ERR_UNSUPPORTED_TYPESCRIPT_SYNTAX.
+Either way, that file needs a transform toolchain.

-The shortest rule is file-local.
-Open the file and remove every type-only token by hand in your head.
-If the remaining text is valid modern JavaScript with the same runtime behavior, Node's default path probably handles it.
-If some TypeScript declaration would need to create a value, assign a property, rewrite an import, or lower syntax for older JavaScript, use a transform path.
+The practical test is quick.
+Open the file and mentally delete the type-only text.
+If the remaining source is valid modern JavaScript and behaves the same way, Node's default path probably handles it.
+If a TypeScript feature needs to create a value, assign a property, rewrite an import, or lower syntax for older JavaScript, use a transform path.

 Files Choose Module Shape